 The testicles, or testes, are part of the male reproductive system.
-A man has two testicles, which are egg shaped organs that measure approximately 5 cm in greatest dimension.
+A man has two testicles, which are egg-shaped organs that measure approximately 5 cm in the greatest dimension.
 The testicles are each suspended by a structure called the spermatic cord which is composed of connective tissue and muscle.
 The testicles are covered in a fleshy sac of skin called the scrotum.
 The scrotum hangs between the legs and beneath the penis.
 After puberty, the testicles are responsible for making sperm.
 The testicles also produce testosterone, which is a male sex hormone.

 The tissue within the testicles is made up of hundreds of tiny tubes called seminiferous tubules.
 The seminiferous tubules are lined by millions of specialized cells called germ cells.
 Germ cells are responsible for the production of sperm (spermatozoa) which occurs through a process called spermatogenesis.
-Sperm that is produced within the seminiferous tubules travels through a series of ducts to eventually reach a coiled structure called the epididymis.
+The sperm that is produced within the seminiferous tubules travels through a series of ducts to eventually reach a coiled structure called the epididymis.

 An epididymis sits on top of each testicle.
 It is within the epididymis that immature sperm are stored and allowed to mature.
 During ejaculation, sperm is pushed from the epididymis and into the vas deferens which is a tubular structure residing within the spermatic cord.
 The vas deferens eventually joins with the seminal vesicle of the prostate to form the ejaculatory duct.
-Sperm then passes through ducts within the prostate to empty into the urethra and exit out the tip of penis.
+The sperm then passes through ducts within the prostate to empty into the urethra and exit out the tip of the penis.

 The testes sit outside of the body and are covered by the scrotum.
 Within the scrotum, each testis is surrounded by two thin layers of tissue.
 The layer closest to the seminiferous tubules is called the tunica albuginea.
 The layer in between the scrotum and the tunica albuginea is called the tunica vaginalis.